CodyReichert/awesome-cl/README.md

   fundamental level than NumPy, by providing even more powerful N-dimensional arrays, but just a few building blocks for working on them.
 [AGPL][89].
 * [cmu-infix](https://github.com/rigetti/cmu-infix) - A library for writing infix mathematical notation in Common Lisp.
+See also [polisher](https://github.com/mrcdr/polisher).
 * [cl-ana](https://github.com/ghollisjr/cl-ana) - Common Lisp data analysis library with emphasis on modularity and conceptual clarity.
 It aims to be a general purpose framework for analyzing small and large scale datasets, including binned data analysis and visualization.
 [GNU GPL3][2].
 * [linear-programming](https://neil-lindquist.github.io/linear-programming/) – a library for solving linear programming problems.
 [MIT][200].